Perfect Draft Series: Drafting 4th in a 12 Team Standard ESPN League

 Mark Ingram and Doug Martin are both good choices here.
 Martin will likely see more rushing attempts this season (as New Orleans is more pass-heavy), but Ingram makes up for that difference with receiving yardage.
 Overall, we have the two RBs projected within one point of each other at RB7-8.
 I took Ingram because I expect Charles Sims to be on my radar later in the draft and I'd prefer not to be starting two RBs from the same team (although there may not be any real evidence to back up that preference).

 Round 3, Pick 4 – Russell Wilson, QB, Seattle

-I don't normally draft QBs this early, but the data presented by Draft Analyzer make the case fairly clear.
+I don't normally draft QBs this early, but the data presented by Draft Hero make the case fairly clear.
 Once Russell Wilson goes off the board, which is likely to occur before my next pick, the projected points available at QB will drop by about 50 points.
 If I skip Wilson, I would likely end up with a late-round QB who would score about 75 fewer points.
 In contrast, the difference between what I can get now at WR and what I can get in the later rounds is only about 45 points.
-Given that information, I followed Draft Analyzer's advice and took Wilson.
+Given that information, I followed Draft Hero's advice and took Wilson.